Kourtney Kardashian Slays In A Sparkling Silver Bodysuit & Platform Boots

 "Queen of Poosh," yet another commented, referencing the lifestyle brand that Kourtney is building, accentuating the statement with a sparkle emoji.

 Yesterday, as The Inquisitr reported, Kourtney thrilled her audience with a series of throwback snaps taken back in summer 2019, when her family was on vacation in Italy.
-She rocked a nude bikini as she and her children took a boat out on the water, basking in the sun and having fun in the water.
+She rocked a nude bikini as she and her children took a boat out, basking in the sun and having fun in the water.